 Safety on a motorcycle is of utmost importance.
 That’s why so many helmet manufacturers are putting extra emphasis on manufacturing techniques to ensure motorcycle helmet safety for its riders.

 According to statistics, wearing a helmet could reduce your risk of injury by at least 30 percent.
 A helmet’s casing is well constructed to absorb impact and penetration and the interior is designed with Styrofoam liners for both comfort and to resist shock.

 It’s hard to believe that when the first motorcycle was made, helmets were the furthest things from the creator’s mind.
-That’s because motorcycles were not use for its speed, but rather for a leisure ride.
+That’s because motorcycles were not used for its speed, but rather for a leisure ride.

 Even the Government got involved in the safety drive by introducing the Federal Motor Vehicle Safety Standard for motorcycle helmets, which requires manufacturers to insert a Department of Transportation (DOT) sticker of approval inside each helmet.

 Long before Government’s intervention, motorcycle helmet safety became an issue with The Snell Foundation, which was named after William Snell, who was seriously injured in a race-car accident.
-The company continues to test motorcycle helmets without prejudice to manufacturer.
-The test is done solely on safety of the helmets and after testing, a Snell sticker is issued.
+The company continues to test motorcycle helmets without prejudice to the manufacturer.
+The test is done solely on the safety of the helmets and after testing, a Snell sticker is issued.

-Some states are required by law to enforce motorcycle helmet safety, but there are other states where the law was opposed, as residents of these states believe that one should have the freedom of choice.
+Some states are required by law to enforce helmet safety, but there are other states where the law was opposed, as residents of these states believe that one should have the freedom of choice.

 No matter how you look at it, motorcycle helmets save lives and reduce the chance of head injuries.
 So, use these tips when thinking about motorcycle helmet safety and ride free!

 Motorcycle helmets are meant to be snug.
 This does not mean however that they should be tight.
 If your helmet is painfully tight, then it is probably not the right size.
-Likewise, if you helmet is too loose, then it will not provide safety and will be more likely to cause rider fatigue since it will be off balance.
+Likewise, if your helmet is too loose, then it will not provide safety and will be more likely to cause rider fatigue since it will be off balance.

-New or Used
+New or Used:

 It is usually suggested to purchase a motorcycle helmet new.
-There are several reasons for this however.
+There are several reasons for this, however.
 By purchasing a new helmet, you are ensured that the helmet is not damaged in some place where you cannot visually see.
-You are also ensured that the manufacturer’s warranty is still in effect, which is perfect if you plan on spending a wad of cash on your helmet.
+You have also ensured that the manufacturer’s warranty is still in effect, which is perfect if you plan on spending a wad of cash on your helmet.

 Buying a used helmet is not always a bad idea.
 If you can be sure the helmet has not been dropped or in an accident, then it might be a good deal.
 If a helmet is even dropped three feet onto the floor it can be damaged internally.

 Just because a helmet is expensive, does not mean it is any safer than a less expensive version.
 General motorcycle helmet safety is regulated by Snell and DOT approvals.
 As long as your helmet meets these standards, then it does not matter if it costs $50 or $500.

 According to Snell experts, wearing bright colored motorcycle helmets or reflective stickers will help drivers see you from miles away.
 This can prevent an accident from happening.
 Even if fluorescent orange isn’t ‘your color’, certainly your first concern is making it home.